 You have just read through the various types of mindsets and how they can have an impact on your approach to innovation.
 While there are many different types of mindsets, agility can help you not just pick one mindset but shift mindsets as appropriate, based on context.

 A generative mindset is similar to an agile mindset because it allows the person to consciously choose which mindsets are most beneficial in a given situation.
-But it goes beyond an agile mindset because it becomes wired into the brain over time, training and expanding the ways one can think and how they choose to act.
+But it goes beyond an agile mindset because it becomes wired into the brain over time, training and expanding the ways one can think and how one chooses to act.
 In this case, the focus transcends the self-focused ego in favor of what serves a greater purpose or the common good.

 Someone with an agile mindset is more focused on what is situationally appropriate for them and others, but someone with a generative mindset has a broader focus on what would have the best long-term benefit for society.
 Such a mindset requires the individual to have a large contextual view of the world and to make decisions that might even have a negative short-term impact yet serves the greater good long term.

 To learn more about Erickson’s Generativity and how to foster a more open and innovative mindset, we highly recommend that you start by understanding more about yourself.
 Learning more about your strengths and blind spots can help you not only understand who you are, but also why you do what you do.
 The Tilt365's strengths assessment helps you learn about your personality pattern and grow beyond a personality type via exposure to the 12 Tilt 365 character strengths.
 Embodying those 12 character strengths will help you develop a generative mindset.